Thomas Cordrey

 • Human Rights

-In other proceedings Thomas represented a Christian teacher who was under threat of being struck off after making public posts on Facebook, some of which related to his religious beliefs (Evans v General Teaching Council for Wales (2014)) and in Amachree v Wandsworth LBC [2010] EqLR 254 ET he represented a claimant in a multi-day unfair dismissal and religious discrimination claim relating to prosyletism.
-He has recently advised on an appeal concerning a public body dismissing an employee for their refusal to use the chosen pronouns of transgender service-users.
+In other proceedings Thomas represented a Christian teacher who was under threat of being struck off after making public posts on Facebook, some of which related to his religious beliefs (Evans v General Teaching Council for Wales (2014)) and in Amachree v Wandsworth LBC [2010] EqLR 254 ET he was instructed by a claimant in a multi-day unfair dismissal and religious discrimination claim relating to prosyletism.
+Thomas has advised on a public body dismissing an employee for their refusal to use the chosen pronouns of transgender service-users.

 Thomas also has extensive media experience in this field and has been interviewed on BBC1, BBC News 24, CNN and Channel 4 and on Radio 4's Today Programme and Radio 5 Live.
 He was featured in The Lawyer, commenting on the European Court of Human Rights' landmark decision in Eweida.

+Other examples of Thomas’ cases include acting for a corporate claimant in a High Court action involving alleged negligence by a Big Four firm in relation to an iTunes royalty compliance examination, representing a multi-million pound property company counter-claiming in negligence against solicitors, and acting for a CEO in a claim against an international law firm.
 Further cases in which Thomas has acted include W v HC where he represented the executor of an estate in a High Court breach of contract claim which resulted in a six figure settlement; Aslam v Camelot plc in which he represented the Defendant in a Norwich Pharmacal application by the Claimant for disclosure of the details of a National Lottery winner; Penycate v Wembley National Stadium in which he represented Wembley stadium in a County Court breach of contract claim; and Revenue & Customs Comrs v Benchdollar [2009] EWHC 1310 (Ch) [2010] 1 All E.R.
-174 in which he acted as second junior counsel for HMRC at the pre-trial stages of a multi million pound NIC claim.
+174 in which he acted as junior counsel for HMRC at the pre-trial stages of a multi million pound NIC claim.

 • Insurance & Reinsurance